-SUGGESTED PRO IPLE YEARLY CUSTO DCEDURE JMS PT & Timing Student activity Rationale Instructor 1 Warmer / intro 5' Participate in activity, try to guess the hidden word, by asking questions such as 'Is there an 'A' in this word?' etc. To introduce the topic T uses the board to play the game of 'Hangman' with Ss.
-The hidden word is: EPIPHANY intro PT & Timing Student activity Rationale Instructor Input activity No. 1 (Guess which custom) Time: 25' a) In the first stage: Ss ask yes-no questions, to reconstruct the story/ custom This is the introductory activity, providing input into the topic of a simple custom.
+PT & Timing Student activity Rationale Instructor 1 Warmer / intro 5' Materials intro Participate in activity, try to guess the hidden word, by asking questions such as 'Is there an 'A' in this word?' etc. To introduce the topic T uses the board to play the game of 'Hangman' with Ss.
+The hidden word is: EPIPHANY PT & Timing Student activity Rationale Instructor 2 a) In the first Input activity No. 1 (Guess which custom) Time: 25' stage: Ss ask yes-no questions, to reconstruct the story/ custom This is the introductory activity, providing input into the topic of a simple custom.
 The activity is subdivided in two stages, a) and b) and the respective outcomes are: a) Following onto the previous activity, T asks if Ss know the custom of Epiphany, and explains that they soon will find out more in the following activity.
-T writes on the board the following words: water, cross, priest, tradition, Jesus Christ, swimmers Materials Ss answer T explains that: Board, handouts 1-3 (Appendix A1, A2, A3) - Epiphany some of the T's questions b) In the second stage: Ss complete the worksheet; Ss read the description and discuss the answers, using some of the key vocabulary.
+T writes on the board the following words: water, cross, priest, tradition, Jesus Christ, swimmers Materials Ss answer ourcomes are.
+T explains that: Board, handouts 1-3 (Appendix A1, A2, A3) - Epiphany some of the T's questions b) In the second stage: Ss complete the worksheet; Ss read the description and discuss the answers, using some of the key vocabulary.
 Ss participate in the discussion a) Ss will have practised asking yesno questions and will have helped reconstruct the story about the traditional swimming after the cross during Epiphany.
 Some key phrases/vocabulary will be elicited/used by Ss and written by the teacher on the board while eliciting questions and giving answers to Ss b) Students will have read about and understood the description of the Epiphany tradition, with an emphasis on What?
 Why?
 When? and What happens?
-Ss will have formulated and presented their own opinions about certain aspects of the custom of Epiphany, using some of the key vocabulary.
-All these words appear in a description of a custom and the students' task will be to guess the name of the custom, when and where it happens and what people do during it; To do the task, Ss can only ask yesno questions, such as 'Is it a religious event?
-Etc. Teacher then guides the students through the task, eliciting questions, assisting as may be necessary and noting down some of the facts/vocabulary on the board. b) T shows the photo of Epiphany (Appendix A1) and summarises the story / description of Epiphany, repeating some of the facts established in the previous phase; then, T distributes handout - Appendix A2 and students choose T (true) or F (false) for each of the statements.
+Ss will have formulated and presented their own opinions about certain All these words appear in a description of a custom and the students' task will be to guess the name of the custom, when and where it happens and what people do during it; To do the task, Ss can only ask yesno questions, such as 'ls it a religious event?
+Etc. Teacher then guides the students through the task, eliciting questions, assisting as may be necessary and noting down some of the facts/ vocabulary on the board. b) T shows the photo of Epiphany (Appendix A1) and summarises the story / description of Epiphany, repeating some of the facts established in the previous phase; then, T distributes handout - Appendix A2 and students choose T (true) or F (false) for each of the statements.
 Teacher briefly elicits the answers, then instead of giving the correct answers, T distributes handout 3 - Appendix A3, with the description of the tradition.
-After allowing some time for Ss to check the answers, T initiates the discussion about the tradition of Epiphany, inviting Ss to express their opinion about it.
-(Do you think it would be interesting to watch?
-Would you like to take part in it? etc.)
+After allowing some time for Ss to check the answers, T initiates the discussion about the tradition of Epiphany, inviting Ss to express answers, T initiates the discussion about the